The documentation you are viewing is for Dapr v1.15 which is an older version of Dapr. For up-to-date documentation, see the latest version.

 the remote endpoint stops processing the request, only that the client has stopped waiting for completion.

-When an operation is cancelled, it will throw an OperationCancelledException
+When an operation is cancelled, it will throw an OperationCancelledException.

-via dependency injection
+Configuring DaprJobsClient via dependency injection

-Using the built-in extension methods for registering the DaprJobsClient
+Using the built-in extension methods for registering the DaprJobsClient in a dependency injection container can

 provide the benefit of registering the long-lived service a single time, centralize complex configuration and improve

-performance by ensuring similarly long-lived resources are re-purposed when possible (e.g. HttpClient
+performance by ensuring similarly long-lived resources are re-purposed when possible (e.g. HttpClient instances).

 There are three overloads available to give the developer the greatest flexibility in configuring the client for their

-on your behalf if not already registered, and configure
+scenario.
+Each of these will register the IHttpClientFactory on your behalf if not already registered, and configure

-instance in order to re-use the same instance as
+the DaprJobsClientBuilder to use it when creating the HttpClient instance in order to re-use the same instance as

 much as possible and avoid socket exhaustion and other issues.

-In the first approach, there’s no configuration done by the developer and the DaprJobsClient
+In the first approach, there’s no configuration done by the developer and the DaprJobsClient is configured with the

 default settings.